ferdjoukh/grimm/README.md

 		`currentfolder/Compo/`

-10. Install **graphviz** if you want to generate object diagrams for your generated models.
+10. Install **graphviz** if you want to crteate object diagrams for your generated models.

-	'apt-get install graphivz' (on ubuntu for example)
+	`apt-get install graphivz` (on ubuntu for example)

 11. Run this 2nd quick start command to verify that **graphviz** is running whithout: